 In cardiac rehab, people receive expert guidance on eating well, managing their weight, and managing their stress levels.
 If a person decides not to attend the program, it is still crucial to follow this type of guidance from a doctor.

-People who live far from anywhere that offers cardiac rehabilitation should discuss transport or homebound services with their doctor.
+People who live far from anywhere that offers cardiac rehabilitation should discuss

-The program has three parts:
+The program has

 - Exercise training and counseling: Physical activity can get the entire cardiovascular system working, and it is